GetUSB.info Logo

 Dangerous New USB Malware

-Data security through the internet is one of the most volatile industries in today’s world.
-Bug exploits, malicious code, and all kinds of data stealing programs being born through the constant fluidity of web content has led to many companies and organizations removing their valuable information from the grid altogether.
-A new threat on the hardware front however, may prove to be a challenge for even this avenue of data protection.
+Data security on the internet is one of the most volatile issues in today’s world.
+Bug exploits, malicious code, and data-stealing programs created through the constant evolution of web content have led many companies and organizations to remove valuable information from connected systems altogether.
+A new threat on the hardware front, however, may prove to be a challenge even for this approach to data protection.

-A new malware sample, appropriately named “USB Thief”, was discovered by researchers at the award-winning ESET security firm.
-As its name implies, the malware is completely USB-based, meaning it spreads only through devices plugging in through the USB ports of a computer.
+A new malware sample, appropriately named “USB Thief,” was discovered by researchers at the award-winning ESET security firm.
+As its name implies, the malware is completely USB-based, meaning it spreads only through devices connected to a computer via USB ports.

 Create your own Custom USB Flash Drive Logos

-Branding products isn’t a new concept in today’s marketing world, but Nexcopy has made it a lot more accessible to brand one of the most versatile pieces of technology in the industry.
-With the new USB7P full color inkjet printer, anyone can bring their designs or images to life on their flash drives.
-Below is a video illustrating the product with its features and benefits.
+Branding products isn’t a new concept in today’s marketing world, but Nexcopy has made it much more accessible to brand one of the most versatile pieces of technology in the industry.
+With the USB7P full-color inkjet printer, anyone can bring their designs or images to life directly on flash drives.
+Below is a video illustrating the product, along with its features and benefits.

 For more information about customizing this video for our reseller channel, please contact Nexcopy directly.